soderlind/tablepress_chartist/readme.txt

 * Enable/disable line points: `chartist_showpoint=true` (default:true)
 * Set chart aspect ratio: `chartist_aspect_ratio=3:4` (default:3:4) Alternatives: 1, 15:16, 8:9, 5:6, 4:5, 3:4, 2:3, 5:8, 1:1.618, 3:5, 9:16, 8:15, 1:2, 2:5, 3:8, 1:3 or 1:4

+= custom.css =

+If you'd like to oweride [the default style](http://gionkunz.github.io/chartist-js/getting-started.html#the-sass-way), you can add a `custom.css` in the plugin directory.
+It will be loaded after `libdist/chartist.min.css`

 == Installation ==